Uniminutoarduino/RaspyControlLab/README.md

 ```
 sudo nano /etc/apache2/sites-available/000-default.conf
 ```
-  -Enable proxy mode in the Apache2 server
+  -Enable the proxy mode in the Apache2 server
 ```
 sudo a2enmod proxy
 sudo a2enmod proxy_http